tobnys/webdev-toolkit/README.md

  * User can select to view a link list or cheat sheets --> Gets redirected to the selected list/sheet.

 ![image1](https://raw.githubusercontent.com/tobnys/webdev-toolkit-final-capstone/master/github-images/cheatsheetquicklinkpage.png)

+# API Documentation
+### GET endpoint - ../api/functional/fonts/:sort
+Retrieves fonts from the google web fonts API based on sort parameter.

+### GET endpoint - ../api/functional/text
+Generates and returns a text with a set amount of paragraphs based on a query option sent to the server.
+This endpoint uses the package called "loremIpsum" to generate the paragraphs.

+### GET endpoint - ../api/functional/statistics
+Retrieves statistics from a database which contains information about the application in general, for example, total amount of API calls.
+This is used in the application to show fun facts about the application.

+# Technical stack

+**Front-end**
+ * HTML5
+ * CSS3
+ * JavaScript
+ * jQuery
+ * Web Font Loader

+**Back-end**
+ * NodeJS
+ * Mongoose / MongoDB
+ * Heroku (hosting)
+ * Axios

+**Testing**
+ * Mocha & Chai
+ * TravisCI

+**Responsiveness**
+ * The site is fully responsive on most mobile & laptop devices.
+ * Tested on Chrome, Firefox & Safari.

+**Security**
+ * Passport
+ * Bcrypt

 # Development Roadmap